What’s happening at Universal Studios Singapore these days? Also, find out about the park’s expansion plans in this update!

 Despicable Me: Minion Mayhem in Japan

 Minion Park’s main ride is Despicable Me: Minion Mayhem, a motion simulation theatre.
 The ride will “transform” guests into minions and then let them go through “minion training”.
 Unlike Shrek 4D theatre’s theatre seating plan, the ride will load guests in smaller ride vehicles, and there are several of these ride vehicles within a theatre.
 This family-friendly ride is unlikely to use 3D glasses as that feature was phased out in the other Universal Parks.
 I’m not sure if Singapore will build the OMNIMAX setup used at Universal Studios Japan (that park reused elements from their previous Back to the Future: The Ride).
-I hope they’re building two theatres in Singapore.
+I hope they’re building the upgraded Hollywood version in Singapore, but it seems likely that we’d get a scaled-down single-theatre (similar to Florida’s) version of the ride.

 Immersive shops, carnival games and unusually exciting building facades will form a big draw in this zone.
 Here are some photos from Japan’s Minion Park which I will write about in a new article someday.